How To Tell If Your Seafood is Fresh - Nordic Catch

 Spoiled seafood smells intensely fishy, sour, or like rotting meat.

-Cooked shrimp is safe in the fridge for 3-4 days but not recommended after five days.
+Cooked shrimp is safe to eat if stored in the refrigerator for 3-4 days.
+It is not recommended to eat it after five days.

 Back to blog